outcomesinsights/conceptql/README.md

 `conceptql` will print a basic help menu for each command if you run `conceptql`

-See [conceptql-dev-box](http://github.com/outcomesinsights/conceptql-dev-box) for more examples on how to play with ConceptQL

 ## Writing Your Own ConceptQL

 Right now, the only way to create a new ConceptQL statement is to write it out by hand in either Ruby, JSON, or YAML.

 If you're feeling bold, feel free to try your hand at authoring a ConceptQL statement.

-You might want to just take an existing statement from the statements in [test_conceptql](https://github.com/outcomesinsights/test_conceptql) and modify that.

 ## Testing